 - Use geotags to boost local discovery

-- Organize your Stories into Highlights on your profile
+- Organize your Stories in highlights

 - Run a giveaway

-- Use the Instagram tools at your disposal
+- Use Instagram Live

 Let’s dive deeper into how to implement each tactic to get more Instagram followers.

 A free workshop with field-tested Instagram marketing tips.
 Learn how to grow your Instagram audience and monetize it with an online store.

 Reels are fun videos you can share with followers on your Instagram account.
 They have audio, effects, and creative tools.
 You can share them on your feed and publicly in Instagram Explore to reach new audiences.